 Adventurous jungles, glorious beaches and both the Caribbean and Pacific lapping its shores!
-Add some vibrant and colourful cities with the relics of colonial Spain and laid back local life and Panama is an all round cool place to visit.
+Add a sprinkle of some vibrant and colourful cities with the relics of colonial Spain.
+And top with a laid back local life, Panama is an all round AWESOME to visit.

 Then again, those rainforests also make for a great place for Colombian rebel groups to hang out in.
 It also makes for a convenient place for drug trafficking gangs to use.
 Elsewhere, in the cities and towns, in crowded areas, tourist sights and public transport, theft is common…

 So naturally, this may lead you to wonder about how viable a trip to Panama really is.
 You may well be asking, “How Safe is Panama?” and this is why we have created this insider’s guide to staying safe in Panama.
 From taxis and transport to advice for solo female travellers and even families, our guide has you covered.

 There is no such thing as a perfect safety guide, and this article is no different.
 The question of “Is Panama Safe?” will ALWAYS have a different answer depending on the parties involved.
 But this article is written for savvy travellers from the perspective of savvy travellers.

 The information present in this safety guide was accurate at the time of writing, however, the world is a changeable place, now more than ever.
 Between the pandemic, ever-worsening cultural division, and a click-hungry media, it can be hard to maintain what is truth and what is sensationalism.

 Here, you will find safety knowledge and advice for travelling Panama.
 It won’t be down to the wire cutting edge info on the most current events, but it is layered in the expertise of veteran travellers.
 If you use our guide, do your own research, and practise common sense, you will have a safe trip to Panama.